 The ability to both code and design using these will make a developer a desired candidate.
 He would also have an advanced knowledge of WordPress.
 If you need an eCommerce website, then then Magento and BigCommerce should be at the top of your requirements.

 3. How Fast Does the Developer Respond?

 If your website ever gets hacked, experiences some errors, or for whatever reason, it isn’t performing, your developer needs to be on the ready to respond quickly because in this case time offline translates to loss of earnings.
 Clearly, your developer has other clients who also have needs that need to be handled diligently.
 Ask your candidates if they can comfortably take you on as a client and offer quick turnaround times on tasks.
 Ask him or the agency what their available hours are for handling any potential crisis, and an average ETA on standard design projects.

 4. How Experienced is the Developer?

 In order to gauge a web developer’s level of experience, you will want to know what past projects they have done, and what previous clients say about them.
 Don’t ask for references; any developer could get his Uncle Jack to pretend to be a past client and give sterling praise.
 Also, references can be biased.
 If you are interviewing freelancers, check job portals like UpWork where past clients rate each freelancer in a true and honest fashion.

-If you are interviewing creative digital agencies that build websites, go through their own website and look for case studies and past projects.
+If you are interviewing creative digital agencies that build websites, go through their own website, and look for case studies and past projects.
 You can also ask for three current clients.
-Sure; the agency will give you the three clients that are getting the best results, but if they can do this for three clients and each has a lengthy retention period, this is a good sign indicating they are on top of the ball.
+Sure; the agency will give you the three clients that are getting the best results, but if they can do this for three clients and each has a longer retention period, this is a good sign indicating they are on top of the ball.

 5. How does the Developer Bill Clients?